Mujinga Kambundji: Early life and family

-Born in Bern to a Congolese father, Safuka, and a Bernese mother, Ruth, Mujinga Kambundji is the second of four children.
-Her younger sister Ditaji is also an international athlete and has represented Switzerland at the 2020 Tokyo Olympics.
+Mujinga Kambundji was born on 17 June 1992 in Bern to a Congolese father, Safuka, and a Bernese mother, Ruth.
+Mujinga is the second of four children.
+Her younger sister Ditaji is also an international athlete, specializing in the sprint hurdles, who represented Switzerland at the 2020 Tokyo Olympics.
+Her older sister, Kaluanda, was the first to enroll in a track programme, followed by Mujinga, then Muswama, and finally Ditaji.

 Career

+2009—2010

 In 2009, Kambundji won the silver medal in the 100 metres and the gold medal in the 4 × 100 m relay at the European Youth Olympic Festival, and gold medals in the 100 and 200 metres at the Swiss championships.
 For this, she was elected Swiss Athlete of the Year by the Swiss Athletics Association.

 In 2010, she won the 200 m in the Second League of the European Team Championships, and broke the Swiss U20 record in the event at the U20 World Championships.

+2013—2014

 Kambundji trained with the ST Bern athletics club and was coached by Jacques Cordey.
 In the autumn of 2013 she moved to Mannheim to train under coach Valerij Bauer alongside former European champion Verena Sailer.

 At the 2014 European Athletics Championships in Zürich, she broke her own national record in the heats and semi-finals of the 100 metres competition before finishing fourth in the final.
 She subsequently finished fifth and broke Regula Aebi's 26-year-old national record in the 200 metres final.

+2016—2017

 Kambundji qualified for the Swiss team at the 2016 Summer Olympics in Rio de Janeiro, reaching the semi-finals of both the 100 m and the 200 m events.
 Earlier in the same year, she had won bronze in the 100 m competition at the European Championships in Amsterdam.

 At the 2017 World Championships in London, Kambundji finished 10th in the 100 m competition.
 In the 4 × 100 m relay event, she and her teammates Ajla Del Ponte, Sarah Atcho and Salomé Kora improved the national record in the semi-finals and finished fifth in the final.
 At the end of the year, Kambundji announced that she will work with Dutch coach Henk Kraaijenhof in the future.
 Their working relationship was terminated after only two months, however.
+She switched coaches again to Adrian Rothenbühler who trained her for five years until November 2022 when her partner Florian Clivaz, a former sprinter, replaced Rothenbühler as Kambundji's coach.

+2018—2019

 At the 2018 World Indoor Championships in Birmingham, Kambundji finished third in the 60 m final to win bronze.
 At the European Championships in Berlin, she finished fourth in the 100 m as well as in the 200 m and in the 4 × 100 m relay (with Ajla Del Ponte, Sarah Atcho and Salomé Kora).

 At the 2019 World Championships held in Doha, Qatar, Kambundji finished third in the 200 m competition.
+Later, she was named the Swiss Sports Personality of the Year.